Music of Adelaide: Live music events

 The city and surrounding area showcases many different genres of music with international and local artists in events such as the Adelaide Festival of Arts, Barossa Music Festival, Adelaide Fringe, the world music festival WOMADelaide (held annually in Botanic Park), the Adelaide Guitar Festival and the Adelaide Cabaret Festival.

 Music SA is a not-for-profit organisation founded in 1997 to promote, support and develop contemporary music in South Australia, which it does by providing training at many levels, professional development advice and live performance opportunities.
 Among its other activities, it has run the annual Umbrella: Winter City Sounds event since 2016, growing each year.
 Described as "a grass roots organic creation that is made up of local venues and mainly local performers", it offered over 350 live events in 2018.
 In association with the biennial Adelaide Guitar Festival, it presents "Guitars in Bars" each year, as part of Umbrella.

 The touring music festival, St Jerome's Laneway Festival, visits Adelaide each February with a range of contemporary artists, since 2014 at Hart's Mill in Port Adelaide.

+The first Adelaide Jazz Festival was held in 2023.